 HIV is among the most dreaded diseases in the world today.
-It is a sexually-transmitted disease that strikes a person’s immune system, resulting to weakened resistance to other harmful viruses, bacteria, and other microorganisms.
+It is a sexually-transmitted disease that strikes a person’s immune system, resulting in weakened resistance to other harmful viruses, bacteria, and other microorganisms.

-According to statistics, approximately three million people were diagnosed with HIV a couple of years ago.
+According to statistics, approximately three million people have diagnosed with HIV a couple of years ago.
 These days, more than thirty million people around the world are reported to have been infected with HIV.
 It is really quite alarming, and HIV has now become a worldwide epidemic.

 What kinds of destructions does HIV cause?

 HIV, once it strikes a person’s body, triggers the deterioration of that person’s immune system.
 It then causes the vital organs to function abnormally.
 As a result, the person becomes less able to fight off the other harmful organisms and diseases that may threaten the person’s body.